sf-wdi-17/notes/lectures/week-07/_1_monday/dawn/README.md

 		get '/creatures/:id', to: 'creatures#show', as: "creature"

-		get '/creatures/:id/edit', to: 'creatures#show', as: "edit_creature"
+		get '/creatures/:id/edit', to: 'creatures#edit', as: "edit_creature"

 		post "/creatures", to: "creatures#create"
 	end